MicrosoftDocs/CommunityToolkit/docs/maui/markup/markup.md

 new Entry().Size(200, 40);
 ```

-For further details on the possible options for the `Bind` method refer to the [`VisualElement` extensions documentation](extensions/visual-element-extensions.md).
+For further details on the possible options for the `Size` method refer to the [`VisualElement` extensions documentation](extensions/visual-element-extensions.md).

 ### In-depth example